automationsaan/hello-world-springboot/README.md

 - Publishes the built JAR to JFrog Artifactory.
 - Builds and publishes a Docker image to JFrog Artifactory Docker registry.
 - Supports local SonarQube/SonarCloud analysis via `sonar-project.properties`.
+- Deploys the application to Kubernetes (EKS) using declarative YAML manifests.
+- Supports Kubernetes autoscaling and secure secret management.

 ## Setup and Run Locally